The Unstoppable Man

-The Unstoppable Man is a 1960 British crime drama film directed by Terry Bishop and starring Cameron Mitchell, Harry H. Corbett, Marius Goring and Lois Maxwell.
+The Unstoppable Man is a 1960 British second feature crime drama film directed by Terry Bishop and starring Cameron Mitchell, Harry H. Corbett, Marius Goring and Lois Maxwell.
+It was written by Bishop, Alun Falconer and Paddy Manning O'Brine based on the 1973 short story Amateur in Violence by Michael Gilbert.

 Plot

 A gang of criminals kidnaps the son of James Kennedy, who is an American executive of a London-based chemical company.

 Kennedy ignores the advice of Inspector Hazelrigg of Scotland Yard to try a plan of his own.
 He doubles the ransom amount, expecting the thieves to have a falling-out over how to divide it.
 One is indeed killed, and evidence at the crime scene leads Kennedy to a home in Hampstead where the mastermind, Feist, is keeping Kennedy's son.

 Hazelrigg comes along, but agrees to give Kennedy a few minutes to enter the house alone.
 Armed with a flamethrower, Kennedy is able to take his son to safety while the police close in on Feist.